mohuangrui/ucasthesis/README.md

 2016-05-28 Stable Release v1.0
 ==========

+2017-03-16 Improve the documentation to incorporate some FAQs asked by users.

 2017-03-08 Add a command for setting the thesis type to "thesis/dissertation", as suggested by 臧光明

 2017-02-25 Update the GBT bibliography style from "zepinglee/gbt-7714-2015".